W: History

-This cursive 'w' was popular in calligraphy of the eighteenth century; a late appearance in a font of c.
+This 'w' was popular in italic script; from a typeface c.
 1816.

 The classical Latin alphabet, from which the modern European alphabets derived, did not have the "W" character.
 The "W" sounds were represented by the Latin letter "V" (at the time, not yet distinct from "U").

 The sounds (spelled V) and (spelled B) of Classical Latin developed into the voiced bilabial fricative //β// between vowels in Early Medieval Latin.
 Therefore, V no longer adequately represented the voiced labial-velar approximant sound //w// of Germanic phonology.